Docker Export and Migration

 The tar file output by docker save

 is a flattened file system, containing only the current state of the container, without any build or layer information.
+Generally, the result of export

 , which allows rollback like git.

-4 Practical Test
+4 Actual Test

 First, make some modifications in a container, write a text file in the root directory: